Paouky/paouky-docs/docs/getting-started/quickstart.md

 ```
 And enter into the prompt the last `Slatepack` message you were sent.

-Your wallet will complete the transaction building and post it to the network, along with a fee, to be included in an upcoming block.
+Your wallet will complete the transaction building process and post it to the network, along with a fee, to be included in an upcoming block.
 Celebrate this milestone with an unapologizing smile ツ